andyburdick72/lego_inventory/README.md

   ```bash
   pytest
   ```
-  Or use `./dev.sh` which runs all tests automatically.
+  Or use `./dev.sh` which runs all tests automatically before starting servers.

 - **Unit tests only**:
   ```bash